xshaun/jekyll-theme/README.md

 ## About jekyll-theme

-Jekyll-theme is a copy form jekyll home page for the sytle of Jekyll home page is pretty good.
+Jekyll-theme is a copy from jekyll home page for the sytle of Jekyll home page is pretty good.
 Jekyll-theme is only a studying freely and does not contain any commercial activity.

 ALL Files